|

 For a more general interface to attach a completion listener to a

-- The callback to invoke when future
+future - The future attach the callback to.callback - The callback to invoke when future is completed.

-is completed.public static <V> void addCallback(ListenableFuture<V> future, FutureCallback<? super V> callback, Executor executor)
+public static <V> void addCallback(ListenableFuture<V> future,

-'s computation is complete or, if the computation is already complete, immediately.
+Future's computation is complete or, if the computation is already complete, immediately.

-The callback is run in executor
+The callback is run in executor.

 There is no guaranteed ordering of execution of callbacks, but any